 Some of our favourites include...

-Do you enjoy walking by a river through a meadow full of wildflowers, butterflies and dragonflies?
+Do you enjoy walking by a river through a meadow full of wildflowers, butterflies, and dragonflies?
 Me too, and there are plenty of places to do this in Cambridgeshire.

 Or you can enjoy a longer hike by skirting one side of Hayling Lake and then turning along the path between Cloudy Lake and the River Great Ouse, continuing through the Great Meadow and The Paddock until you turn left beside Peter's Field to reach the far end of Heronry South Lake, before heading back to the Visitor Centre.
-This is a lovely walk if you enjoy photographing dragonflies.
+This is a lovely walk if you enjoy watching dragonflies.

-But if you are looking for a wilder walk I recommend visiting Houghton Meadows.
+But if you are looking for a wilder walk, I recommend visiting Houghton Meadows.